Stratification theorems for exponential sums in families: Algebraically uniform stratification, I

-\textbf{Conclusion}.
-We have obtained the expected properties for the object~$R$, or its twist~$R[n]$ of weights~$\leq n$.
-Applying Lemma~\ref{lm-fk}, this has immediate consequences for the stratification of the exponential sums $t_R(h,a)$ in terms of the stratification $\mathcal{Z}$ ot~$T$ obtained in the Stratification step: if $Z_i$ is a strat of~$\mathcal{Z}$ with dimension~$\eta_i$, then we have
+We have now obtained the expected properties for the object~$R$, or its twist~$R[n]$ of weights~$\leq n$.
+Applying Lemma~\ref{lm-fk}, this has immediate consequences for the stratification of the exponential sums $t_R(h,a)$ in terms of the stratification $\mathcal{Z}$ of~$T$ obtained in the Stratification step: if $Z_i$ is a stratum of~$\mathcal{Z}$ with geometric fibers of dimension~$\eta_i$, then we have

-for $(h,a)\in Z_i(k)$, where the implied constant only depends on the complexity of~$R$, and hence on the complexity of~$L$ and the degree of~$f$ according to~\cite{qst}.
+for $(h,a)\in Z_i(k)$, where the constant~$C$ only depends on the complexity of~$R$, and hence on the complexity of~$L$ and the degree of~$f$, according to Quantitative Sheaf Theory\cite[\S\,6]{qst}.

 \begin{remark} We check this for consistency in the case of sums with multiplicative characters.
 According to Remark~\ref{rm-chig}, this means that

 and hence we obtain